 Prapti Mehta, M.D.
 Director, Women's Mental Health

 Attending psychiatrist and member of the core faculty.
 Dr. Mehta received her medical degree from the University of Alabama in 2003.
-She completed her residency at New York Presbyterian Hospital, Cornell in 2007 and subsequently worked as the director of Bellevue Hospital's walk-in clinic.
+Completed her residency at New York Presbyterian Hospital, Cornell in 2007 and subsequently worked as the director of Bellevue Hospital clinic.
 She moved to the Bay Area in 2009 and took a position at the Oakland VA setting up a PTSD clinic.
 She joined the faculty at CPMC in January 2011.
-She has a number of interests in psychiatry, including setting up the Women's health program, psychodynamic psychotherapy, prolonged exposure therapy and resident education.
+She has a number of interests in psychiatry, including setting up the Women’s health program, psychodynamic psychotherapy, prolonged exposure therapy and resident education.
 She currently teaches the first year interviewing course.

 Robert A. Root, M.D. - Associate Director, Child and Adolescent Psychiatry